-- A traction kite is not a toy and should not be flown by inexperienced persons and certainly not by children. - · Learn to fly kites by starting in light winds with a small sized kite. - Never use any type of kite or this product for paragliding, parachuting or base jumping. - Never use any type of kite or this product for jumping off high places like hills or cliffs - · Never use any type of kite or this product for any manlifting activity. - · Always wear fully protective gear.
+- A traction kite is not a toy and should not be flown by inexperienced persons and certainly not by children. - Learn to fly kites by starting in light winds with a small sized kite. - Never use any type of kite or this product for paragliding, parachuting or base jumping. - Never use any type of kite or this product for jumping off high places like hills or cliffs - Never use any type of kite or this product for any manlifting activity. - · Always use fully protective gear when snowkiting, landboarding or buggy riding.